 - Maintain a logbook listing food type

 - Track expiration dates in the logbook; be really meticulous about this

 - Keep items that are close to expiration close to the front for easy access.

-If you purchase food and it doesn’t get eaten, rotate is out of your stock by donating or trading to make room for items you regularly eat.
+If you purchase food that doesn’t get eaten, rotate it out of your stock by donating or trading to make room for items you regularly eat.

 By purchasing small amounts of unfamiliar foods, you can make sure it’s something everyone likes and that you will use it in your food rotation.